gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 date: 2012-12-12
 description: "Bit rates, arbitration, encoding, frame types, CAN base frame, CAN extended frame, USB adapters and more info about the CAN communication protocol."
 categories: [ "Electronics", "Communication Protocols" ]
-lastmod: 2020-04-20
+lastmod: 2020-06-09
-tags: [ "CAN bus", "bus", "communication protocol", "CAN1.0", "CAN2.0", "CAN base frame", "CAN extended frame", "USB adapters", "NoCAN", "encoding", "controller", "CANopen", "NEMA 2000", "termination resistors" ]
+tags: [ "CAN bus", "bus", "communication protocol", "CAN1.0", "CAN2.0", "CAN base frame", "CAN extended frame", "USB adapters", "NoCAN", "encoding", "controller", "CANopen", "NEMA 2000", "termination resistors", "FlexRay", "SAE", "J1850", "J1939", "ISO 11783", "ISOBUS", "isolation", "mailboxes" ]
 title: "CAN Protocol"
 type: "page"
 ---

 ## Overview

-**The CAN (Controller Area Network) protocol is a serial-based digital communication protocol originally developed by BOSCH**.
+**The CAN (Controller Area Network) protocol is a serial-based, multi-master digital communication protocol originally developed by BOSCH**.
 It was initially developed for use in the automotive industry.
 It makes use of priority-based message arbitration.
 The voltage is not part of the standard, and operating voltages of 5V or 12V are common.

 {{< img src="can-bus-logo-bosch.png" width="270px" caption="The CAN bus logo.
 Image from www.bosch.com." >}}

 If you are looking for help interfacing with SocketCAN from the Linux command-line, see the [How To Use SocketCAN With The Command-Line In Linux page](/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/).